barthjs/fin-tracker/README.md

 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-It is highly recommended to run it behind a reverse proxy and bind the port to `localhost`.
-A good and easy solution is [Nginx Proxy Manager](https://nginxproxymanager.com/guide/).
-Avoid exposing it to the public internet unless absolutely necessary.
-Instead, use a VPN, such as [WireGuard](https://www.wireguard.com/), to securely access it from outside your home network.
+It is highly recommended to run it behind a reverse proxy and bind the port to `localhost` as there is currently no ssl supported by the docker image.

 ### Installation